Revenued Releases New Report Revealing How Tariffs and Rising Costs Are Squeezing Small Businesses Heading Into 2026

 Survey finds 78% of small businesses report higher operating costs due to tariffs, with cash flow concerns topping the list of challenges

-CORAL GATE, Fla., Nov.
-14, 2025 /PRNewswire/ -- Revenued, a leading provider of working capital solutions for small businesses, has released its Q4 2025 State of Small Business Report, a nationwide survey exploring how tariffs and inflationary pressures are affecting small business operations heading into the holiday season.
+CORAL GABLES, Fla., Nov.
+17, 2025 /PRNewswire/ -- Revenued, a leading provider of working capital solutions for small businesses, has released its Q4 2025 State of Small Business Report, a nationwide survey exploring how tariffs and inflationary pressures are affecting small business operations heading into the holiday season.

 The report includes insights from more than 100 small business owners across retail, manufacturing, construction, and wholesale sectors.
 Findings point to a challenging but resilient landscape, where higher costs, disrupted supply chains, and cautious optimism define the final quarter of the year.